NescienceSoftware/Nescience-Indexing-CLI/README.md

 #### Operation

-1. Start up "Nescience_Rebalance.exe" using the shortcut in the first folder, or directly with the executable.
+1. Start up "Nescience_Rebalance.exe" in the folder "Nescience_Rebalance

 *Note: If a message questions the origin of the exe, do not worry, we will be getting a proper microsoft liscence ASAP.*